fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 Hi, I’m Fran.
 I was born in Argentina and have lived in Spain for the past 26 years.
 Last year, I decided to leave my corporate life behind and focus on art and healing.

-# Craniosacral Biodynamics
+# Biodynamic Craniosacral Therapy

-I’m currently studying Craniosacral Biodynamics and offering free sessions as part of my training.
+I’m currently studying Biodynamic Craniosacral Therapys and offering free sessions as part of my training.
 Would you like to give it a try?

-[Craniosacral Biodynamic](../biodinamica_craneosacral) sessions are done fully clothed on a massage table.
+[Biodynamic Craniosacral Therapy](../biodinamica_craneosacral) sessions are done fully clothed on a massage table.
 The touch is super gentle, non-invasive, and involves minimal movement.
 The purpose is to **help the body reconnect with its natural healing abilities**.